Click on Envelope Above to Send an Email

 Linda is a Licensed Clinical Social Worker, and holds a Type 73 certification from the Illinois Board of Education.
 Linda earned her Master’s Degree in Psychology from Roosevelt University and a Master’s Degree in Social Work from Loyola University.

-Linda worked for Mid-Valley Special Education for 27 years serving LD/ED/BD students.
-Providing social skills training as well as therapy via individual and group formats to students from K through 12.
-Prior experience includes: teaching special education for 8 years at Jeanine Schultz Memorial School in Park Ridge, Illinois.
-For several years was a Wraparound Facilitator and continue to utilize Wraparound concepts in practice.
+Working for Mid-Valley Special Education for 27 years, serving special needs students, Linda provided social skills training as well as therapy via individual and group formats to students from Kindergarten through 12th grade, and provided therapeutic support to families.
+Her prior experience includes teaching special education for 8 years at Jeanine Schultz Memorial School in Park Ridge and acting as a WRAPAROUND facilitator several years while working for Mid-Valley.
+Linda continues to utilize WRAPAROUND concepts in her practice.